Pattaya Golf Courses | Play Golf in Pattaya

 (picturesque and popular Peter Thomson course)

-Set among rolling hills near the gulf of Thailand, Rayong Green Valley is one of the most picturesque and popular golf courses in Pattaya.
+Set among rolling hills near the Gulf of Thailand, Rayong Green Valley is one of the most picturesque and famous golf courses in Pattaya.
 Located some 45 minutes from central Pattaya, the Peter Thomson designed parkland course is mature, well-kept, and reasonably priced.

-(top layout, first class service, and great finishing holes)
+(top layout, first-class service, and excellent finishing holes)

 (scenic course with dramatic elevation changes)

-(unusual and exotic course with 2 par '6' holes)
+(unusual and exotic course with two par '6' holes)